microbiome/OMA/README.md

 #### Troubleshooting

-1. If your system does not have a writable `/usr` directory (for example, one of Fedora Atomic Desktops [distributions](https://fedoraproject.org/atomic-desktops/)), and you have ran `install.packages()` at any point, it is possible that R will attempt to install packages to the `R` directory in the home directory. `nix-shell` will prioritize package version installed there, which
+1. If your system does not have a writable `/usr` directory (for example, one of Fedora Atomic Desktops [distributions](https://fedoraproject.org/atomic-desktops/)), and you have run `install.packages()` at any point, it is possible that R will attempt to install packages to the `R` directory in the home directory. `nix-shell` will prioritize package version installed there, which